CSC207-UofT/course-project-uwutever/reports/phase0/specification.md

     For example, the text string "a" will be in the language refined by `a|b` but "c" will not be.
     Our program will be able to correct determine this.

-- The underlying method of matching will be by first constructing a Finite State Automata which describes the language, so we will also implement a way to visualize the corresponding FSA on the interface.
+- The underlying method of matching will be by first constructing a Finite State Automaton which accepts the same language, so we will also implement a way to visualize the corresponding FSA on the interface.
 This will include the start state, every transition state, and the end state.